nicholsonjon/hirameku/README.md

 - `UserStatus.Suspended` always returns 403
 - `UserStatus is not UserStatus.OK` returns 403 when not interacting with the IdentityService operations
-- the middleware should port to cloud FaaS platforms
+- the middleware must port to cloud FaaS platforms (i.e. it cannot not depend on ASP.NET Core Web API as the host)

 ## Databases